jlettvin/Greased-Grep/README.md

 use memcmp for unique final string
   <ul>
    <li>
-When the tail end of a search is unique memcmp is faster
+When the tail end of a search is unique memcmp is faster.
+This optimization increases complexity considerably.
    </li>
   </ul>
  </li>